alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 I cut it off, but the prompt would happily would list all 164 of them.

 Commas can be used to list multiple predicates—Prolog will unify the variables such that all of them are true.
-Listing all the Water/Ice types is just a matter of asking what Pokemon exist that unify with both the Water and Ice types.
+Listing all the Water/Ice types is just a matter of asking what Pokémon exist that unify with both the Water and Ice types.

 ```name=top-level
 ?- type(Pokemon, water), type(Pokemon, ice).